English | Spanish

 For an understanding of the permissible uses of personal information supplied when completing a voter registration affidavit, read the Voter Registration Affidavit.

 You can visit or call the Election Division for further information.
 Our hours are 8:00 a.m. to 5:00 p.m., Monday through Friday.
-Our location and mailing address is:
+We are located:

 AMERICA GAINS ITS STRENGTH FROM ITS CITIZENS WHO PARTICIPATE.